VaclavDedik/jboss-seam/examples/wiki/README.txt

 - Edit build.properties

 - Upgrade/downgrade the Hibernate libraries to the ones bundled with this application:
-  'ant upgradehibernate' will replace the libraries in server/default/lib of JBoss AS 4.2.1 and also copy the required ehcache.jar.
+  'ant upgradehibernate' will replace the libraries in server/default/lib of JBoss AS 4.2.2 and also copy the required ehcache.jar.
-  (Sorry, but no other version works currently and the 4.2.1 bundled libraries are too old.)
+  (Sorry, but no other version works currently and the 4.2.2 bundled libraries are too old.)

-- Run the standalone HSQL DB server with 'ant startdb'
+- Install MySQL 5.x and start it

+- Obtain the correct JDBC driver for your MySQL version and copy it into server/default/lib/ of JBoss AS

+- The 'dev' default deployment profile will use the default MySQL 'test' database with user 'test' and no password, a fresh database schema will be exported to the database on each redeploy

 - Call 'ant deploy'